shotgunsoftware/sg-jira-bridge/docs/developer.rst

 Customizing the Workflow
 ************************
-SG Jira Bridge is structured so that studios can tailor the workflow to meet their specific needs.
+Flow Production Tracking Jira Bridge is structured so that studios can tailor the workflow to meet their specific needs.
 Because both Flow Production Tracking and Jira are highly customizable, exposing a handful of settings would not be sufficient.
 Therefore, the bridge has been structured to allow subclassing the